Brzeg: Industry

 Brzeg is the centre for industry and production in the Brzeg County.
 The town's industries include the production of agricultural machinery, electric engines, margarine and sugar production.

 The largest concentration of industry in Brzeg is located in the town's eastern quarter, south of the Oder, with numerous manufacturers, including: the German Bartling GmbH (plastic packaging company); "BESEL" (Polish electric engine company, founded in the town in 1950), and CIK car accessories plant.
 All three industries are located between Ciepłownicza Street (ul.
 Ciepłownicza) and Składowa Street (ul.
 Składowa).

-Brzeg is also home to one of the largest confectionary companies in Poland, PWC Odra S.A. (founded in 1946).
+Brzeg is also home to one of the largest confectionery companies in Poland, PWC Odra S.A. (founded in 1946).
 Presently, the firm is part of the joint-stock company Otmuchów Group.
 The production plant is located by Starobrzeska Street (ul.
 Starobrzeska).

 Tourism

 As of 2015, Brzeg had the lowest number of foreign tourists in the Opole Voivodeship, with some 95% being national tourists.
 Per 1000 of the population, there are 1.60–3.89 available accommodations, which is behind nine of the eleven regional capitals (being at level with Kędzierzyn-Koźle) in the Opole Voivodeship, including Opole, with 3.90–5.89 tourist accommodations per 1000 of the population.